forge-ml/forge-ml/src/docs/quickstart.md

 ## 4. Initialize Forge

-Initialization prepares the project environment for creating and deploying endpoints with Forge-ml by generating the Forge folder in the root of your project.
+Initialization prepares the project environment for creating and deploying endpoints with Forge ML by generating the Forge folder in the root of your project.
 This folder contains the Forge client and houses all your schemas.

 ```Text CLI
 $ forge init